Doctacosa/IOSync/README.md

 Multiple groups of synchronization on the same network can be done; for example, all survival servers vs all minigame servers.
 This is possibly by defining different save directories in the config.
 All of the servers using the same directory will be put in a common pool to share that data.

-One notable exception comes from player positions, which must NOT be shared accross servers.
-To keep this constant between visits, the position of each player is stored in `positions.yml`.
+One notable exception comes from player positions, which must NOT be shared across servers.
+As such, these are stored separately in data files.

 ## Configuration

 `storage-path`: The directory to use to store the players data.
+Servers with the same storage-path value will share their player data.
 If left empty, no synchronisation will happen.
 This can be useful to have the `/switch` method available.

 ## Commands